The Boston Foundation

 Seeding Boston’s Public Art Scene: A Partnership between KCFA and the Boston Foundation

-TBF and KCFA are presently matching local philanthropists, donors, and funders with public art projects currently underway, as well as developing an understanding of how to create new platforms that will engage city-wide audiences and spaces.
-By aggregating this data, the objectives are to infuse the landscape with necessary project capital, develop a database of TBF-vetted projects, and play an active role as resource and connector for funders and citywide arts organizations.
-Other key objectives of this initiative are to engage Boston visitors and neighborhoods with current and future vibrant arts programming, to change the dialogue around what public art is and can be, and to seed the landscape with rich, diverse, culturally reflective works of art.
+TBF and KCFA matched local philanthropists, donors, and funders with public art projects underway at the time, as well as developed an understanding of how to create new platforms that would engage city-wide audiences and spaces.
+By aggregating this data, the objectives were to infuse the landscape with necessary project capital, develop a database of TBF-vetted projects, and play an active role as resource and connector for funders and citywide arts organizations.
+Other key objectives of this initiative were to engage Boston visitors and neighborhoods with current and future vibrant arts programming, to change the dialogue around what public art is and can be, and to seed the landscape with rich, diverse, culturally reflective works of art.